EngMoheb/Std_Dep/README.md

    - 🤝 *Gatekeeper Training*: Equip faculty and peers to recognize warning signs and refer for support.

 3. **Alleviate Financial Stress**
-   - 💳 *Financial Literacy Bootcamps*: Budgeting and scholarship navigation, reducing stress by ~25%.
+   - 💳 *Financial Literacy Bootcamps*: Budgeting and scholarship navigation,  These bootcamps are effective enough to lower stress levels by approximately 25%.
    - 🆘 *Emergency Aid Grants*: Rapid-response funding (within 48 hours) for urgent needs.

 4. **Improve Well-Being**